ern0/swarm-player/doc/design.md

   e.g. sets background color

-## Milestone 3: Development features
+## Milestone 3: Fix issues arisen meantime

-Implement Development comfort functions.
-Use `nginx` for HTTPS and WSS support.
+Make enhancements which can no longer be postponed, and fix non-functionality problems appeared.

 ### Web proxy